 Pexels launched as a free stock photo site, but it has since added a large library of free stock videos.

-Their free stock video footage collection is under the Creative Commons Zero (CC0).
-So, you can use and edit the videos for personal or commercial purposes for free, and without crediting the author.
+Its free stock video footage collection is under Creative Commons Zero (CC0).
+So you can use and edit the videos for personal or commercial purposes for free, and without crediting the author.

-Most of the videos are under a minute long and they have a large selection of clips in all sorts of niches.
+Most of the videos are less than a minute long and Pexels has a large selection of clips in all sorts of niches.

 Plus, Pexels also offers plenty of “mockup” stock videos.

 Many of these clips include mobile devices featuring a green screen, like in the image below.
 These allow you to replace the green screen using a technique called chroma keying.